-You can define extensible attributes that are specific to the TAXII service.
+You can define extensible attributes that are specific to the TAXII service, as described in Extensible attributes for TAXII service.
 When you define TAXII specific extensible attributes, the RPZ rules created will have these attributes and their corresponding values (received in the TAXII messages) added automatically.

-For information about how to configure extensible attributes, see Managing Extensible Attributes.
+For information about how to configure extensible attributes, see About Extensible Attributes.

 Table 42.3 Extensible attributes for TAXII service

 The name of the TAXII collection the TAXII client delivered the message to.

 The IP address of the TAXII client that sent the TAXII message.

 The TAXII Grid member that receives TAXII message resulting in the creation of the RPZ rule.

 The timestamp when the TAXII message was received.

 The login name of the user the TAXII client connected as to the TAXII server on the member that received the message.